Big-headed pantanal swamp turtle: Recognition

 Females are larger and more domed; males have slightly concave plastra and longer, thicker tails.

 Distribution

 A. macrocephala is known from the upper Rio Mamoré drainage of central Bolivia, the Pantanal region and other swamplands of the upper Rio Paraguay drainage in southwestern Mato Grosso, Brazil, to the Chaco of Paraguay.
 Its range in Bolivia may be more extended.

 This species is most closely related to Acanthochelys radiolata; it includes Phrynops chacoensis.
-It inhabits marshes, swamps, and slow-flowing streams.
+It inhabits marshes, swamps, and slow-flowing streams.They also live in Venezuela also the yellow footed turtles..
+In Venezuela Chaco it's called Galapago they have big neck and big tail.

 Natural history

 Nesting starts near the end of the wet season, in April–May, and hatchlings probably emerge between December and March.
 Clutch size ranges from 4-8 white, rounded (28-32.5 x 25.8–31 mm; 11-20 g), hard-shelled eggs (Cintra and Yamashita, 1989).
 Incubation takes over six months; hatchlings (about 3.8 mm) have orange-red spots on carapace, plastron, and sides of the neck.

 Snails form a large part of this turtle's diet.